davidc/unifi-util/README.md

 # unifi-util
-Utilities for a Unifi SDN contorller
+Utilities for a Unifi SDN controller.

 ## .unifirc